-Automotive Regenerative Braking Market Size worth $6bn by 2026
+Automotive Regenerative Braking Market to reach $18.5 BN by 2027

-Automotive Regenerative Braking Market size is set to exceed USD 6 billion by 2026, according to a new research report by Global Market Insights, Inc.
+Automotive Regenerative Braking Market size is slated to surpass USD 18.5 billion by 2027, according to a new research report by Global Market Insights Inc.

 Get more details on this report - Request Free Sample PDF

-Continuous advancements in flywheel to enhance kinetic regenerative brake adaption
+Continuous advancements in flywheels to enhance kinetic regenerative brake adoption

-Browse key industry insights spread across 240 pages with 183 market data tables & 11 figures & charts from the report, “Automotive Regenerative Braking Market Size By Type (Electric Regenerative Braking System, Hydraulic Regenerative Braking System, Kinetic Regenerative Braking System), By Propulsion (BEV, PHEV, HEV), By Vehicle Type (Two Wheelers, PCV, Commercial Vehicles).
-Industry Analysis Report, Regional Outlook, Growth Potential, Price Trends, Competitive Market Share & Forecast, 2019 – 2026” in detail along with the table of contents:
+Browse key industry insights spread across 240 pages with 183 market data tables & 11 figures & charts from the report, “Automotive Regenerative Braking Market Size By Type (Electric Regenerative Braking System, Hydraulic Regenerative Braking System, Kinetic Regenerative Braking System), By Propulsion (BEV, PHEV, HEV), By Vehicle (Two-wheelers, Passenger Cars, Commercial Vehicles), COVID-19 Impact Analysis, Regional Outlook, Growth Potential, Price Trends, Competitive Market Share & Forecast, 2021 – 2027” in detail along with the table of contents:

-In 2019, PHEV segment held over 8% share in the automotive regenerative braking market and will witness continuous growth with increasing vehicle adoption.
-PHEV offers the flexibility to be charged externally and that increases the driving range of the vehicle.
-Increasing charging facilities across the globe will positively influence the vehicle demand.
-BEV segment will also foresee significant growth with incorporation of ultracapacitors to enabled fast absorption and dispersion of energy.
+In 2020, PHEV captured more than 8% of the automotive regenerative braking market revenue share and will observe continuous growth led by rising electric vehicle adoption.
+PHEV offers the flexibility to be charged externally, thus increasing the driving range of the vehicle.
+BEV will foresee significant growth along with the incorporation of ultracapacitors to enable fast absorption and dispersion of energy.

-Government initiatives to electrify public transport fleet will escalate the demand for automotive regenerative braking systems for commercial vehicles.
-Rising industrial production and infrastructure development is expanding the commercial vehicle fleet size.
-Rapid development in alternate fuel powered commercial vehicles will significantly reduce the pollution level.
-Further, development of commercial vehicles by industry participants will support the segment pentation.
+Growing infrastructure development and industrial production will boost the commercial vehicle fleet market size.
+Government initiatives and support to electrify the public transport fleet will expand the demand for automotive regenerative braking systems for commercial vehicles.
+Rising development in alternate fuel-powered commercial vehicles will significantly reduce the pollution level.
+Furthermore, the development of commercial vehicles by industry participants will support segment penetration.

-Asia Pacific market to bank upon two wheelers growth
+Asia Pacific to bank upon two-wheelers penetration and presence of manufacturers

-Asia Pacific automotive regenerative braking market size is expected to observe substantial growth from 2020 to 2026 impelled by increasing electric two wheelers adoption.
-The region leads the production of electric two wheelers with presence of manufacturers including Sunra and Okinawa.
-Several government efforts in shape of subsidies and tax incentives coupled with stringent environment regulation to curb environmental pollution is increasing electric vehicle adoption.
+The Asia Pacific automotive regenerative braking market revenue is estimated to grow significantly during 2021 to 2027 propelled by the rising adoption of electric two-wheelers.
+The region leads in the production of electric two-wheelers with the presence of manufacturers including Sunra, and Okinawa.
+Moreover, the presence of multiple automotive players including Audi, Volkswagen, Fiat, Skoda, and BMW, among others offering a wide range of premium vehicles.
+Several government efforts in the shape of subsidies and tax incentives coupled with stringent environmental regulations to curb environmental pollution are increasing electric vehicle adoption.